plutus-IV-org/plutus_backtest/README.md

 F: 140 / 196 = ~71.4%<br />
 MS: |21| / 196 = ~10.7%

-Keep in mind that weights factor with "-" sign will indicate short selling for a perticular asset
+Keep in mind that weights factor with "-" sign will indicate short selling for a particular asset

 <br />